kexiZeroing/FE-Learning-notes/knowledge/http/post request and http connection.md

 POST /questions/<new_question> HTTP/1.1
 ```

+### POST and GET
+GET data is appended to the URL as a query string, so there is a hard limit to the amount of data you can transfer.
+(GET is idempotent.)
+POST data is included in the body of the HTTP request and isn't visible in the URL.
+As such, there's no limit to the amount of data you can transfer over POST.
+As far as security, **POST method is not more secure than GET as it also gets sent unencrypted over network**.

+> Should data in an HTTPS request appear as encrypted in Chrome developer tools?
+The browser is obviously going to know what data it is sending, and the Chrome developer tools wouldn't be very helpful if they just showed the encrypted data.
+These tools are located in the network stack before the data gets encrypted and sent to the server.

+HTTPS encrypts the data in transit and the remote server will decrypt it upon receipt; it protects against any 3rd parties in the middle being able to read or manipulate the data.
+A packet sniffer will show that the HTTP message sent over SSL is encrypted on the wire. **The domain names are not encrypted** because those are needed in plain text for DNS and TCP to send your data to the correct server.

+JSONP doesn't support other methods than GET and also doesn't support custom headers.

+> Enter JSONP, use a script tag (the domain limitation is ignored) and pass a special parameter that tells the server a little bit about your page.
+Then the server is able to wrap up its response in a way that your page can handle.
+For example, say the server expects a parameter called `callback` to enable its JSONP capabilities.
+Then your request would look like `/abc?callback=mycallback`.
+Without JSONP, this might return some basic JavaScript object, like `{ foo: 'bar' }`.
+However, with JSONP, it wraps up the result a little differently, returning something like `mycallback({ foo: 'bar' })`, and it will invoke the method specified in your page `mycallback = function(data){ }`

 ## Connection management
 Opening and maintaining connections largely impacts the performance of Web sites and Web applications.
 In HTTP/1.x, there are several models: **short-lived connections, persistent connections, and HTTP pipelining**.